How to Import, Read, and Manipulate Excel Data in C#

 How to Convert Between Excel and CSV?

 While StreamReader can handle CSV files, you often need to convert between Excel and CSV formats.
-IronXL makes this conversion straightforward:
+IronXL makes this conversion straightforward, which is particularly useful for ETL pipelines and data integration scenarios common in DevOps workflows:

 using IronXL;